 But Totten also reminded his readers that the problem with Kyiv is that it is surrounded by Ukraine, a state with an abysmal Soviet infrastructure — some of the world's worst roads and factories that range from decrepit to abandoned.
 There is a misconception that the eastern provinces (and Crimea) are poor, but, in fact, they are rich compared to the western part.
 What is instead true is that the infrastructure in the east is an economic drain on the Ukrainian government in the sense that the government needs to subsidize it heavily.
 (Washington DC is a useful illustration of how the part of a country in most need of subsidy can also be its most prosperous.)
 Ukraine would not be better without the east; Russian speakers — and especially ethnic Russians — would be a marginalized minority, and the most productive part of the country would be gone.
 It would also be a huge disruption for those areas and the country they became a part of (presumably Russia).
 That country would have to pour money into any new territory, though that's usually the case for conquered territory; conquerable land is rarely turnkey.

 As for me, I did eventually find work in Palo Alto in late April.
 Just prior to starting, I received a letter in the mail with "California State Parks" in place of a return address.
 Enclosed was a single piece of paper, torn from a yellow legal pad, with a typewritten line glued to it, a website whose name I feel no need to publicize.
 Googling, it appeared to be a site cited by several white supremacist websites.
 The person whose views were being propagated claimed to have converted to Orthodox Christianity, and the site blamed Jews for lots of different things, including the Euromaidan-sparked 2014 Ukrainian revolution.
-Russia might try to garner sympathy by falsely portraying the protesters and the transitional government as uniformly anti-Semitic, but it seems like Russia's side has plenty of anti-Semites, as was recently reported in the news.
+Russia might try to garner sympathy by falsely portraying the protesters and the transitional government as uniformly anti-Semitic, but it seems like Russia's side has plenty of anti-Semites, as was reported in the news in the days that followed.
 In any event, it was a bit unnerving to receive this.
 I assume they got my name and postal address by finding this website.
 Though I did not post that information on any of the pages, I didn't hide it either.
 That someone would go through the trouble of finding the information for the purposes of spreading anti-Semitic material, though, was also unnerving.
 That is a feeling, though, that might be as appropriate as any to come away with from a Ukrainian adventure circa 2014.